Dave Cowens: Boston Celtics (1970–1980)

 Cowens was selected as the fourth overall pick by the Boston Celtics in the 1970 NBA draft.
 Former Celtics center Bill Russell's recommendation of Cowens influenced the selection.
 While some critics believed that Cowens was too small to play center, Russell said: "No one is going to tell that kid he can't play center".
 Jim Loscutoff had declined to have his No. 18 jersey number retired by the Celtics, instead choosing to allow other players to wear the number.
 This allowed Cowens to wear No. 18 as well.

-During his rookie year, Cowens averaged 17.0 points per game and 15.0 rebounds per game.
+During his rookie year, Cowens appeared in 81 games playing around 38 minutes a game for the Celtics.
+He made an immediate impact and averaged 17.0 points per game and 15.0 rebounds per game which was the most ever by a first-year Celtics player besides Bill Russell.
 He was named to the NBA All-Rookie First Team and shared the NBA's Rookie of the Year honors with Portland's Geoff Petrie.
-He also led the league in personal fouls that same year.
+He also led the league in personal fouls that same year with 350.
+Despite his play the Celtics missed the postseason for the first time since 1950.

+During his second year in the 1971-72 season Cowens appeared in 79 games and began playing 40 minutes a game.
+His numbers went up slightly from his rookie year (averaging 18.8 PPG, 15.2 RPG and 3.1 APG) and he was selected to his first All-Star game.
+That year Cowens helped the Celtics claim the best record in the Eastern Conference and averaged 15.5 PPG and 13.8 RPG in the 11 game playoff run, the first of his career.
+He and the Celtics were defeated in the conference semifinals by the New York Knicks 4-1.